Minifixio/Hadoop-MapReduce/report/report.md

 3. **Gathering Shuffle Files from Other Slaves**:
    - **FTP Protocol**: Used for transferring shuffle files between slaves.
    - **Shuffle Phase**: Each slave sends its shuffle files to the appropriate slave nodes using FTP.
 For example, `shuffle1` files are distributed based on a hash function to ensure balanced load distribution.

+## Analysis of Results

+As the number of nodes increases, the speedup of the MapReduce algorithm also increases, demonstrating the benefits of parallel processing.
+However, the speedup is not linear due to overheads such as communication, coordination, and data distribution.

+**Amdahl's Law** states that the maximum speedup \( S(n) \) of a task using \( n \) parallel processors is given by:
+\[ S(n) = \frac{1}{(1 - P) + \frac{P}{n}} \]
+where \( P \) is the proportion of the task that can be parallelized, and \( 1 - P \) is the proportion that remains sequential.

+Amdahl's Law highlights a fundamental limitation in parallel computing: as the number of processors increases, the impact of the sequential portion of the task becomes more significant, limiting the overall speedup.
+This means that even if a task is largely parallelizable, the non-parallelizable portion will ultimately constrain the speedup.
+For example, if 95% of a task can be parallelized (\( P = 0.95 \)), the theoretical maximum speedup with infinite processors is only 20x.

+In practical terms, our MapReduce implementation exhibits this behavior.
+While adding more nodes initially results in substantial speedup, the benefits diminish as the overheads related to data distribution, communication, and coordination grow.
+These overheads effectively act as the sequential portion in Amdahl's Law, capping the achievable speedup regardless of the number of nodes added.
+Thus, optimizing both the parallel and sequential components is crucial for maximizing performance.